COPYRIGHT AND LICENSING

 - translation of the article into English language (for articles in language) and distribution of its translated printed copy;

-- distribution of the article electronic copy, as well as electronic copy of the article English translation (for articles Russian), via any electronic means (placing on the official web-site of the journal, electronic databases, repositories, etc.) printed copy of the translation.
+- distribution of the article electronic copy, as well as the electronic copy of the article English translation (for articles Russian), via any electronic means (placing on the official web-site of the journal, electronic databases, repositories, etc.) printed copy of the translation.

 The author reserves the right without the consent of the editorial board and founders:

 - Use the materials of the article in whole or in part for educational purposes.